 When you combine two beloved sports like fishing and kayaking, you can be sure to enjoy your adventures.
 Kayaking is an interactive, engaging, and inexpensive way to go fishing, but you have to make sure you have all the proper gear and learn a few techniques before heading out on the water.

 If you are planning a kayak fishing trip, have a look at these ten tips for kayak fishing to help you make the most out of your next adventure.

 Selecting your kayak

-When it comes time to choosing the fishing kayak that is right for you, it can become overwhelming due to the amount of options on the market.
+When it comes time to choose the fishing kayak that is right for you, it can become overwhelming due to the number of options on the market.

 BEFORE YOU PURCHASE YOUR KAYAK, ASK YOURSELF THESE QUESTIONS:

 - What type of water will I be kayaking on most?